Anthony Perkins: Serious roles

-As his run in Tea and Sympathy concluded, director William Wyler dispatched his assistant, Stuart Millar, to scout talent on Broadway for the upcoming film Friendly Persuasion, which focused on a Quaker family during the American Civil War.
+As Perkins's run in Tea and Sympathy concluded, director William Wyler dispatched his assistant, Stuart Millar, to scout talent on Broadway for the upcoming film Friendly Persuasion, which focused on a Quaker family during the American Civil War.
 Millar attended a performance of Tea and Sympathy and invited Perkins to audition for the role of Josh Birdwell, the family's eldest son.
 According to Millar, Perkins was cast shortly after his audition.
+At the time, Perkins had been offered the lead role in Dancing in the Checkered Shade, a play by John Van Druten.
+In a 1956 interview, he stated, "My agents were split in their decisions.
+New York said I should stay and do the play.
+Hollywood said I should come out and do [Friendly Persuasion].
+It was like flipping a coin.
+So I took the picture."
 He then traveled to Hollywood to begin filming alongside Dorothy McGuire and Gary Cooper, who played his on-screen parents.
+Eventually, Dancing in the Checkered Shade did not make it to Broadway, while Friendly Persuasion gave a decisive boost to Perkins's film career.

 At the time, Perkins did not know how to drive and hitchhiked from his hotel, the Chateau Marmont, to the film set, a fact that was widely noted in fan magazines.
 His partner, Tab Hunter, later taught him how to drive.
 Perkins's lack of experience was noted by those on set, including actor Peter Mark Richman, who stated that Gary Cooper was supportive of both himself and Perkins.
 Wyler reportedly praised Perkins's performance, and Cooper began to publicly support Perkins's acting career.
 The two appeared together on the July 1956 cover of Life magazine, in which Cooper spoke favorably of Perkins.
 Cooper's daughter, Maria Cooper Janis, later suggested that her father's support may have stemmed from both admiration for Perkins's talent and empathy for the challenges faced by closeted gay actors in Hollywood.